AdobeDocs/analytics-platform.en/help/content-analytics/config/manual.md

 1. Based on the channels you have configured:

-   1. [Install](https://experienceleague.adobe.com/en/docs/experience-platform/tags/publish/environments/environments#installation) the embedded code in the `<head>` element of the pages on your development, staging or publishing environment, subject to Content Analytics.
+   * For **web**: [Install](https://experienceleague.adobe.com/en/docs/experience-platform/tags/publish/environments/environments#installation) the embedded code in the `<head>` element of the pages on your development, staging or publishing environment, subject to Content Analytics.
-   1. Consult the solution specific [Adobe Content Analytics extension guide](https://developer.adobe.com/client-sdks/solution/adobe-content-analytics/) in the [Experience Platform Mobile SDK documentation](https://developer.adobe.com/client-sdks/home/) on how to configure, instrument your mobile application for Content Analytics.
+   * For **mobile**: Consult the solution specific [Adobe Content Analytics extension guide](https://developer.adobe.com/client-sdks/solution/adobe-content-analytics/) in the [Experience Platform Mobile SDK documentation](https://developer.adobe.com/client-sdks/home/) on how to configure and instrument your mobile application for Content Analytics.

 ## Stop data collection

-To stop the data collection for an implemented Content Analytics configuration:
+To stop the data collection for an implemented Content Analytics configuration, based on the channels you have configured:

+* For **web**:

   1. Remove the [embedded code](https://experienceleague.adobe.com/en/docs/experience-platform/tags/publish/environments/environments) in the `<head>` element of the pages on your development, staging or production environment, subject to Content Analytics.
+  1. Delete the associated web Tags property for your Content Analytics configuration.

+* For **mobile**:

+  1. Remove the [Content Analytics extension](https://developer.adobe.com/client-sdks/solution/adobe-content-analytics/) from your app.
-1. [Delete](https://experienceleague.adobe.com/en/docs/experience-platform/tags/publish/overview) the associated Tags property for your Content Analytics configuration.
+  1. Delete the associated mobile Tags property for your Content Analytics configuration.

+Follow the [publishing flow](https://experienceleague.adobe.com/en/docs/experience-platform/tags/publish/overview){target="_blank"} to apply the changes.

 ## Modify data collection

 You can make some minor changes to an implemented configuration using the [guided configuration wizard](guided.md).
 For example, change the data view, or enable or disable experiences.

+### Web

-You use the [Adobe Content Analytics extension](https://experienceleague.adobe.com/en/docs/experience-platform/tags/extensions/client/content-analytics/overview) in the Tags property associated with your Content Analytics configuration to make changes to the following artifacts:
+You use the [Adobe Content Analytics web extension](https://experienceleague.adobe.com/en/docs/experience-platform/tags/extensions/client/content-analytics/overview) in the Tags property associated with your Content Analytics configuration to make changes to the following artifacts:

 * [Sandbox and datastream](https://experienceleague.adobe.com/en/docs/experience-platform/tags/extensions/client/content-analytics/overview#configure-datastreams){target="_blank"}.